 For our Pre-Kinder students, this is a time to explore and discover God’s many wonders.
-Our “hands-on” child centered curriculum is designed to provide an enriched Pre-Kinder experience for the child who is 4 to 5 years old.
+Our hands-on, child centered curriculum is designed to provide an enriched Pre-Kinder experience.
 It is our goal that each child experience joy in learning.

-Parents can choose between three days (Tues, Wed, Thur) and five days (Mon-Fri) where students will enjoy a full complement of developmentally appropriate skills including:
+Parents can choose between three days (Tues, Wed, Thur) and five days (Mon-Fri) where students are immersed in:

 There will be a distinct emphasis on character development as the principles of God’s Word are applied to the child’s daily living experiences.
 Biblical principles are incorporated into our rich academic program so that children may begin to develop a Christian Worldview.